jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 All triggers have a setting called _Actuation Threshold_.
 This setting determines at which value a trigger will deem the input to be actuated.
 The trigger will take the action value and compare it with the actuation treshold.
 If the action value is a vector, then the length of the vector will be compared with the threshold.
 The value of an action is calculated from its inputs and modifiers (see [action value calculation](#action-value-calculation) below).

+### Copying modifiers and triggers

+Sometimes it can be useful to copy a trigger or modifier to another input mapping.
+We can achieve this by just dragging the modifier or trigger between input mappings.
+This will create a copy of the modifier or trigger (unless it is shared, see next section).
+Note that a modifier or trigger slot must already exist in the target input mapping for this to work.
+If none is there, we can just create a dummy modifier or trigger and then overwrite it.

+{% include video.html path="assets/img/manual/manual_copy_modifier_trigger.mp4" %}

+### Sharing modifiers and triggers

+Copying modifiers and triggers is useful when we need a quick copy to change some settings.
+However sometimes we don't want a copy but rather a shared instance so we can make sure the settings are the same everywhere.
+We can achieve this by creating the modifier or trigger as a separate resource in the file system.
+Then we can drag this resource into the modifier or trigger slot of the input mapping.
+This will create a shared instance of the modifier or trigger.
+If we change the settings of the shared modifier or trigger, then all input mappings that use this shared modifier or trigger will be updated as well.
+The sharing is indicated by a different color in the slot.

+{% include video.html path="assets/img/manual/manual_shared_modifier_trigger.mp4" %}

+**Important:** modifiers are stateless, while triggers are stateful.
+Because of this, G.U.I.D.E will create a duplicate of each trigger when enabling a mapping context.
+This is to ensure that the state of the trigger is not shared between different input mappings which would lead to unexpected behavior.
+This means when you change settings of a shared modifier through your game code (e.g. to enable/disable inversion of a stick) this will immediately work.
+However, if you change settings of a shared trigger through your game code (e.g. to change the actuation threshold or hold time) this will require that you disable and re-enable the mapping context to take effect.

 ### Action value calculation

 Each action can have multiple inputs assigned to it.
 This raises the question, how the final value of an action is calculated.
 The calculation is relatively simple: